ArnaudBuchholz/gpf-js/doc/tutorials/CODESTYLE.md

 Consequently, [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is applied everywhere.

-Globals and exported are written to make sure that JSHint can relate to:
+Globals and exported are written to make sure that the linter can relate to:

-* Variables or functions that are declared in a different source (documentation will be imported from the corresponding exported comment)
+* Variables or functions that are declared in a different source *(documentation will be imported from the corresponding exported comment by the build process)*
-* Variables or functions that are being declared without being used in this source (exported comment must have be commented)
+* Variables or functions that are being declared without being used in this source *(exported comment must be used)*

 They are sorted alphabetically automatically by the build process.